Ian-WHazleton/SteamHours/README.md

 This will fetch your Steam games and playtime, then save the data to `steam_games_playtime.xlsx`.

+## GitHub Actions Setup (Optional)

+To run this automatically on GitHub using GitHub Actions:

+1. **Set up GitHub Secret:**
+   - Go to your GitHub repository
+   - Click Settings → Secrets and variables → Actions
+   - Click "New repository secret"
+   - Name: `STEAM_API_KEY`
+   - Value: Your Steam API key
+   - Click "Add secret"

+2. **The workflow will:**
+   - Run daily at 12:00 UTC (or manually trigger)
+   - Fetch your Steam game data
+   - Save the Excel file as a downloadable artifact

+3. **To run manually:**
+   - Go to Actions tab in your GitHub repo
+   - Click "Update Steam Game Data" workflow
+   - Click "Run workflow"

 ## Security Note

 Never commit your `.env` file or expose your Steam API key in your code.
 The `.gitignore` file is configured to exclude sensitive files.
+Use GitHub Secrets for automated workflows.